Five-dollar discounted games in Steam have better storytelling than A Cure for Wellness. Way more story elements too.

 Lockhart, an ambitious young executive, is dispatched by his bosses to a Swiss wellness centre to retrieve his company’s CEO i.e. Roland Pembroke.
 At the centre, Lockhart encounters various resistance in his attempts to reach Pembroke, and is subsequently forced to recuperate at the centre after breaking his leg in a car crash.
 While recovering, Lockhart continues to investigate the centre, and soon uncovers various clues pointing to the staff conducting macabre experiments on patients.
 Lockhart also quickly realises that everything is linked to the dark history of the institution.
 It was once owned by an incestuous baron accused of conducting hellish experiments on peasants.

 This is the first time I’m having difficulties with my graphic summary.
-As you can see, I hardly have enough points to fill up the usual space.
+As you can see, I barely have enough points to fill up the space.

-Which, in a way, summarises my take on A Cure for Wellness.
-The attempt to fill a large space with too little content.
-It’s the same as how the movie forces a TV episode amount of story into a mind-numbing 146 minutes frame.
+Which itself summarises my take on A Cure for Wellness i.e this movie being a wearisome attempt to fill a large space with too little content.
+Or, to put it in another way, that of a TV episode amount of story squashed into a mind-numbing 146 minutes frame.

-Making it doubly disappointing is how A Cure for Wellness had quite a few things going for it.
-Dean DeHaan is a reasonable lead, if a little miscast.
-The whole sinister sanatorium backdrop is also one of those classic horror settings that terrifies without additional embellishment.
-These advantages are all wasted on a story that keeps swimming in circles.
-One other thing, for the life of me I fail to understand those few seconds before the credits (mercifully) came on.
-What was that about?
-I was also horrified.
-By the frightening possibility that, argg, the movie is not going to end!
+Making it doubly disappointing is also how A Cure for Wellness actually had a few good things going for it.
+Dean DeHaan is a reasonable lead if a little miscast.
+The whole sinister sanatorium backdrop is also one of those classic horror settings that terrify without the need for any embellishment.

 Check out my other snappy movie reviews!